Building a powerful

 5. Conduct ‘legacy audits’

-Even with careful planning, your legacy building will probably remain fragile, initially at least, and it’s easy to get blown off course by everyday demands and short-term crises.
+Even with careful planning, your legacy building will probably remain fragile, at least initially, and it’s easy to get blown off course by everyday demands and short-term crises.
 Inattention and inaction, or attempting to be something that you’re not, can endanger everything that you’re trying to build.

 So, it’s important to conduct occasional “legacy audits”.
 Check in with the people around you – they can help you to judge your progress.
 Then, develop resilience and positive thinking to keep you on track.